mautic/user-documentation/docs/builders/creating_themes.rst

 HTML markup
 ===========

-It's possible to use HTML for Themes, and the GrapesJs builder offers basic WYSIWYG editing capabilities.
+It's possible to use HTML for Themes, and the GrapesJS builder offers basic WYSIWYG editing capabilities.

 Once converted into HTML, however, the structure is table based, and the blocks are hard to move around.
 For this reason, MJML Themes are preferable.